Netflix Drops Docuseries on Michael Jackson's 2005 Trial, Sparks Criticism

-Netflix has released the first trailer for a three-part docuseries exploring Michael Jackson's infamous 2005 criminal trial, following the late singer's biopic which sparked fierce backlash for omitting his child abuse allegations.
-The series dissects the case against Jackson from the perspectives of both the prosecution and the defense, with interviews with key individuals involved in the trial and media figures.
-After it was released last month, the film titeled Michael showed it was breaking records at the box office, despite criticism from the public for censoring mentions of abuse allegations.
+Netflix has released the first trailer for a three-part docuseries exploring Michael Jackson's infamous 2005 criminal trial, following the late singer's biopic which sparked criticism for omitting his child abuse allegations.
+The docuseries dissects the case from both the prosecution and defense perspectives, featuring interviews with key individuals involved.

 In 2003, the King of Pop was charged with multiple counts of child molestation involving 13-year-old cancer patient Gavin Arvizo, resulting in the high-profile trial two years later, where he ended up being acquitted.
 The upcoming docuseries, Michael Jackson: The Verdict, dissects the case against Jackson from the perspectives of both the prosecution and the defense, with interviews with key individuals who were inside the courtroom, including jurors and media figures.